Cybersecurity Awareness for Online Learners: Protecting Your Digital Identity

 Limit Personal Information Sharing

 The internet has made it easier than ever to share life events and connect with loved ones online.
 Unfortunately, posting personal information online also creates security vulnerabilities.
-Hackers can use anything from your birthday to your pet’s name to guess your passwords and gain access to your accounts.
-It's important to be especially cautious when sharing sensitive information such as your online banking credentials, social security number, or passwords.
-Only disclose this information when it’s absolutely necessary and when you’re certain of the recipient's identity.
+Hackers can use anything from your birthday to a pet’s name to guess your passwords and gain access to your accounts.
+It's important to be especially cautious when sharing sensitive information such as your online banking credentials, social security numbers, or passwords.
+Only disclose this information when it’s absolutely necessary and when you’re sure of the recipient's identity.

 Use Communal Workstations with Caution